Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 A model is something like a resnet18, RNN, etc.

-A system defines how a collection of models interact with each other.
+A system defines how a collection of models interact with each other with user-defined training/evaluation logic.
 Examples of this are:

 * GANs
 * Seq2Seq